kjkoster/stability-preserving-pid-autotuner/readme.md

 # Stability Preserving PID Auto-tuner
 Industrial and marine systems use
 [Proportional Integral Derivative controllers (PID)](https://en.wikipedia.org/wiki/PID_controller) for a lot of things.
 They are simple to use and very effective.
-In spiute of that, PID controller tuning is an area that still leaves room for improvement.
+In spite of that, PID controller tuning is an area that still leaves room for improvement.
 In many cases, PIDs are quickly hand-tuned and then left to operate under what is likely a suboptimal set of parameters.
 This makes tuning of PID controllers